 Donation provides mobility and independence to toddler with Spinal Muscular Atrophy (SMA).

-Two-year-old Vinnie was diagnosed with type 1 Spinal Muscular Atrophy (SMA) at eight weeks old.
+Two-year-old Vinnie James was diagnosed with type 1 Spinal Muscular Atrophy (SMA) at eight weeks old.
 SMA is a genetic disease, causing deterioration in nerve cells connecting the brain and spinal cord to the muscles.
 Type 1 is the most severe.

 Vinnie’s family had been campaigning to raise money for a Permobil Koala Power chair to provide him with some mobility and independence.